 Infection – a very rare complication.
 Would generally require antibiotic treatment.
 In exceptional cases the wound may need to be reopened to clean out the breast.

 Seroma – this is an accumulation of tissue fluid (much like blister fluid) in the breast.
-It happens in most patients following the surgery and rarely causes a problem as the fluid is absorbed by the body spontaneously.
+It happens in most patients following the surgery and the fluid is generally absorbed by the body spontaneously.
 Rarely, some patients produce large quantities of the fluid and this can cause swelling of the breasts (this is more common when patients undertake too much activity after surgery).
 This may require treatment with aspiration (a needle is used to remove the fluid) or further surgery in exceptional cases.

 Asymmetry or breast size, shape and nipple position – after the removal of breast implants it is common for asymmetries of the breasts and nipples to be noticeable.
 Many of these differences are preexisting (were present before the implants were inserted) and are normal variations within the female population.